 While a Master of Business Administration (MBA) is a general management program, you can also specialise in marketing.
 Alongside core business management subjects – such as accounting, economics, finance, organisational management, and leadership – you'll explore several marketing topics.

-An MBA degree with a marketing specialisation is open to marketing professionals as well as those new to the field.
-You'll study marketing from a manager's perspective.
+An MBA degree with this specialisation is open to marketing professionals as well as those new to the field.
+You'll study the subject from a manager's perspective.

 What You'll Study (Course Structure)

 Marketing degrees and postgraduate courses vary in structure and content.
-A Bachelor of Marketing consists of 24 units or subjects, less than half of which may be about marketing.
-A Master of Marketing is typically 12 subjects, most or all with a strong marketing focus.
-Graduate certificate courses offer a sample of a master’s degree and are comprised of 4 subjects.
+A bachelor degree consists of 24 units or subjects, less than half of which may be about marketing.
+A masters program is typically 12 subjects, most or all with a strong marketing focus.
+Graduate certificate courses offer a sample of a master’s degree and are comprised of four subjects.

-The difference between a marketing and a digital marketing degree may largely comes down to the proportion of digital marketing content.
-With a digital marketing degree, you’ll likely do more study on topics such as digital platforms, marketing analytics, and social media.
+The difference between regular and digital marketing degrees largely comes down to the proportion of digital content.
+With a digital specialisation, you’ll likely do more study on topics such as digital platforms, data analytics, and social media.

-To give an idea of what you can study, here are example subject descriptions from different Australian marketing programs.
+To give an idea of what you can study, here are example subject descriptions from different Australian university programs.

 Source: University of Sydney Bachelor of Commerce

-This subject explores consumer behaviour basic concepts.
-Students develop an understanding of the overall consumer psychological processes and also a basic understanding of consumption decisions, consumer culture, and ethical and social responsibility issues in a consumer behaviour context.
+This subject explores basic concepts to do with consumers.
+Students develop an understanding of the overall consumer psychological processes and also a basic understanding of consumption decisions, consumer culture, and ethical and social responsibility issues in a consumption context.
 Throughout the subject, you are exposed to industry-based problems and situations that allow you to develop research, analytical and communication skills for future professional practice.

 Source: UTS Bachelor of Business